Sep 4, 2023: Gary Wright, Spooky Tooth Leader and ‘Dream Weaver’ Hitmaker, Dies

 Share This:

-Singer-songwriter and keyboardist Gary Wright, best known as leader of the U.K.-based band Spooky Tooth and the back-to-back 1976 solo hits “Dream Weaver” and “Love is Alive,” died today (Sept.
-4, 2023).
+Singer-songwriter and keyboardist Gary Wright, best known as leader of the U.K.-based band Spooky Tooth and the back-to-back 1976 solo hits “Dream Weaver” and “Love is Alive,” died on September 4, 2023.
 Wright died at his home in Palos Verdes Estates, Calif., following a long battle with Parkinson’s and dementia.
-He was 80.
+His death at 80 was confirmed by his son Justin Wright to TMZ.

 Wright, who helped to popularize the synthesizer in the mid-1970s, was born in the New York City suburb of Cresskill, N.J., on April 26, 1943.
 He worked as a child actor on Broadway and attended several U.S. universities when he decided to try his luck with rock in London.
 He joined an existing band that changed its name to Spooky Tooth and signed with Island Records, which released the band’s debut album, It’s All About, in 1968.